 How to Choose The Best Fabric for Your Home

-To prevent furniture from fading in bright rooms or under direct sunlight, look for fabrics with lightfastness properties.
+To prevent furniture from fading in sun‑exposed spaces, choose fabrics with lightfastness properties.

 Frequently Asked Questions

-Can you suggest some fabrics that are good for both comfort and style in furniture design?
+Which fabrics balance comfort and style in furniture design?